stevenc-stb/spdx-3-model/model/Hardware/Classes/DefinedHazard.md

 SPDX-License-Identifier: Community-Spec-1.0

-# StandardDefinedHazard
+# DefinedHazard

 ## Summary

-Defined hazards refer to specific, recognized risks or dangers that are identified and categorized based on their potential to cause harm to people, property, or the environment.
+Defined hazards refer to specific, recognized risks or dangers that are identified and categorized based on their potential to cause harm to people, property, the environment or itself.

 ## Description